 Assessment of the Academic Program

-- The Office of Institutional Research, which reports to the Provost and Dean of the Faculty, facilitates much data collection, analysis, and reporting for decision-making processes about the academic program, and is facilitating a five-year Mellon-funded panel study on student learning at the College (2012-2017).
+- The Office of Institutional Research, which reports to the Provost and Dean of the Faculty, facilitates data collection, analysis, and reporting for the purposes of planning and decision-making for the academic program.

-- The Provost and Dean of the Faculty Office works closely with other campus constituencies to find ways that assessment of student experiences (for example, co-curricular experiences, off-campus study, and advising) may help with student learning, broadly speaking, and will fulfill the College's academic mission.
+- The office of Provost and Dean of the Faculty works closely with other campus offices to find ways that assessment of student experiences (for example, co-curricular experiences, off-campus study, community engagement, residence life, and advising) may enhance student learning, broadly speaking, and thus contribute to the fulfillment of the College's academic mission.